bxparks/AceSegmentWriter/README.md

 <a name="DigitAndSegmentAddressing"></a>
 ### Digit and Segment Addressing

-The `T_LED_MODULE` type must support the following conventions for addressing the digits and segments:
+The `T_LED_MODULE` type must support the same conventions for addressing the digits and segments as defined by the AceSegment library:

 * digits start at position 0 on the left and increase to the right
 * segments are assigned bits 0 to 7 of an unsigned byte (type `uint8_t`) with